wakeuplabs-io/starkware-private-erc20/README.md

 ### Nullifier

 The nullifier is a unique value derived from a note to prevent double-spending.
-It is significant because it can only be created by the owner and is unequivocally linked to a single note.
-This is achieved by using the hash of the note to prevent any attempt at double-spending.
+It is significant because it can only be created by the owner/viewer and is unequivocally linked to a single note.

 ### Keypairs

-The user's wallet consists of an asymetric keypair build with sodium Curve25519.
-Certain relevant information required to use a note is encrypted with the owner's public key and published in the `NewCommitment` event.
-This ensures that only the user with the corresponding private key can access it.
-The public and private keys follow standard RSA conventions.
-For the address, we currently define it as `hash(private_key)` to quickly validate ownership in circuits, as there is no support for RSA key derivation in Noir.
+The user's wallet consists of 2 asymmetric keypairs built with sodium Curve25519.
+There's a `Viewing Keypair` and a `Owner Keypair`.
+Certain relevant information required to use a note is encrypted with the `Viewing Keypair` public key and published in the `NewCommitment` event.
+This ensures that only those with the viewing key can see the commitment details like amount and address.
+For the `address`, we currently define it as `hash(Owner Keypair Private Key)` to quickly validate ownership in circuits, as there is no support for asymmetric key derivation in Noir.
 One alternative being explored is using [signatures](https://noir-lang.org/docs/reference/NoirJS/noir_js/functions/ecdsa_secp256k1_verify), though this feature is not yet implemented.

+In summary, there're 2 Keypairs for each user, a Viewing Keypair, used to encrypt access data that will be published onchain.
+And an Owner Keypair that will be used to proof ownership of a zk address.

+And so user sharable wallet looks something like this
+- Public key: `PublicKey(ViewingKeypair)`
+- Address: `Hash(OwnerPrivateKey)`

 ### Relayer